Law Guide to Intoxication Manslaughter

 Each charge of intoxication manslaughter applies only to one victim.
 Therefore, if two people are killed as a result of an intoxicated accident, two charges of intoxication manslaughter are attached.
 In addition, each penalty for intoxication manslaughter can be stacked on top of the other.
 These penalties combined are allowed to exceed the maximum sentence of twenty years for a single offense.

-Defenses to Intoxication Manslaughter
+Possible Intoxication Manslaughter Defenses

 Intoxication manslaughter also does not apply to the injury or death of an unborn child if the death was caused by the pregnant mother.
 Therefore, if a pregnant woman is driving while intoxicated and has an accident which kills her fetus, it is not considered a crime.
+Texas law does consider the death of an unborn child in the alleged victims' vehicle at the time of the crash.